samiahmedsiddiqui/custom-permalinks/README.md

 > If anyone wants the different Structure Tags for their Post types or use symbols in the URLs So, use the [Permalinks Customizer](https://wordpress.org/plugins/permalinks-customizer/) which is a fork of this plugin and contains the enhancement of this plugin.

+## Privacy Policy

+This plugin doesn't collects/store any user related information.

+To have any kind of further query please feel free to [contact us](https://www.custompermalinks.com/contact-us/).

 ## Filters

 To exclude any Permalink to processed with the plugin so, just add the filter looks like this: